deneha/azure-guidance/best-practices-monitoring.md

 System performance is dependent on a number of factors.
 Each factor is typically measured by using Key Performance Indicators (KPIs), such as the number of database transactions per second, or the volume of network requests that are successfully serviced in a given timeframe.
 Some of these KPIs may be available as specific performance measures, while others may be derived from a combination of metrics.

-> **Note**: Determining poor or good performance requires that you understand the level of performance at which the system should be capable of running.
+> [AZURE.NOTE] Determining poor or good performance requires that you understand the level of performance at which the system should be capable of running.
 This requires observing the system while it is functioning under a typical load and capturing the data for each KPI over a period of time.
 This might involve running the system under a simulated load in a test environment and gathering the appropriate data before deploying the system to a production environment.

 > You should also ensure that monitoring for performance purposes does not become an unwarranted burden on the system.
 You may be able to dynamically adjust the level of detail concerning the data that the performance monitoring process gathers.